Download eBooks & Wiring Diagrams (FREE)

 Camper Van Water Tanks (A Beginner’s Guide)

-Let’s dive into it.
+If you’re ready, let’s dive into it.

 Removable Water Tanks

-Portable water containers are the most popular fresh water storage option for budget camper van builds.
+Portable water containers are the most popular freshwater storage option for budget camper van builds.
 The biggest reasons for their popularity are:

 • Cost Effective: Cheaper than standard RV water tanks.

-• Space efficient: Rectangular design fits conveniently under sink.
+• Space efficient: Rectangular design fits conveniently under the sink.

 • Easy to remove: With the right accessories, tanks can be disconnected & removed.